SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

 ### How to regenerate this repository
 #### Dependencies and locations
 * Gnu Make should be located in the user's PATH
-* mothur (v1.37.0) should be located in the user's PATH
+* mothur (v1.37.4) should be located in the user's PATH
+	* Note v1.37.0 causes all sorts of headaches
 * R (v.
 3.2.5) should be located in the user's PATH

 #### Running analysis